sprintcube/docker-compose-lamp/README.md

 ## Why you shouldn't use this stack unmodified in production

 We want to empower developers to quickly create creative Applications.
 Therefore we are providing an easy to set up a local development environment for several different Frameworks and PHP Versions.
 In Production you should modify at a minimum the following subjects:

-- php handler: mod_php=> php-fpm
+- php handler: mod_php => php-fpm
 - secure mysql users with proper source IP limitations